emilianodellacasa/mongoid_revisions/README.md

 - Add search method for tag
 - Add support for cloning of "embeds_many" and "embeds_one" relations
 - Add relation blacklist for all relations you don't want to clone
+- Verify if Mongoid:Versioning works when using this gem
+- Verify if Mongoid:Paranoia still works when using this gem

 ## Development